graeme-lockley/experiment-parser-js/README.md

 This has resulted in a general reluctance to upgrade third party libraries.

-So in this experiment I would like to experiment with language ideas captured by the `Run Once, Run Always` philosophy and see whether or not these ideas are improvements and should they be promoted either idiomatically or as language extensions.
+So in this experiment I would like to experiment with language ideas captured by the `Run Once, Run Always` philosophy and see whether or not these ideas are improvements and should be promoted either idiomatically or as language extensions.
 A number of these ideas are:

 - How to make testing a core of the language rather than an idiomatic addendum to the language